aslamhossain43/Java-Design-Patterns/README.md

 # Java-Design-Patterns https://refactoring.guru/design-patterns/what-is-pattern

-## What is Design-Patterns ?
+## What is Design-Patterns?
-Design patterns are the best solutions to general problems that software developers faced during software development.
-According to Gang Of Four these are 23.
+Design patterns are the best solutions to general problems that software developers face during software development.
+According to Gang Of Four, these are 23.

-## Types of design patterns ?
+## Types of design patterns?
-1. Creational patterns - Best way to create object without showing new operator .
+1. Creational patterns - The best way to create an object without showing a new operator.
-Example: The Factory pattern is used in Wrapper classes - Integer intVal = Integer.valueOf(doubleValue);
+Example: The Factory pattern is used in Wrapper classes - Integer i = Integer.valueOf(doubleValue);

 2. Structural patterns - How classes and objects can be composed to form larger structures.
 Example: The Adapter pattern in Java - List<String> list = Arrays.asList(arrayObj);

-3. Behavioral patterns - Used to manage algorithms, relationships and responsibilities between objects.
+3. Behavioral patterns - Used to manage algorithms, relationships, and responsibilities between objects.
 Example: The strategy pattern in Java is the Collections.sort(List<T>, Comparator<? super T>).

-## Creatioinal design patterns
+## Creational design patterns

 ### FAB SP(5)
 1. Factory – Creates object without showing logic.
-Example: The Wrapper classes use factory pattern like - Integer intVal = Integer.valueOf(doubleValue);
+Example: The Wrapper classes use factory pattern like - Integer i = Integer.valueOf(doubleValue);
 https://www.tutorialspoint.com/design_pattern/factory_pattern.htm

 2. Abstract Factory – It is also called a factory of factories.
 Example: Factories creation to access data from different data sources.
 Assume your application supports different data stores. (e.g. a SQL Database and an XML file, Text file).https://www.tutorialspoint.com/design_pattern/abstract_factory_pattern.htm

 3. Builder – Construct a complex object from simple objects using step-by-step approach.
-Example: When object can't be created in single step like  Locale locale = new Builder().setLanguage("sr").setScript("Latn").setRegion("RS").build();
+Example: When an object can't be created in a single step like  Locale locale = new Builder().setLanguage("sr").setScript("Latn").setRegion("RS").build();
  https://www.geeksforgeeks.org/builder-pattern-in-java/

 4. Singleton – Ensures that at most only one instance of a class exists whole application.
-Example: Saves memory because object is not created at each request.
-Only single instance is reused again and again.It used in multi-threaded and database applications.
+Example: Saves memory because an object is not created at each request.
+Only a single instance is reused again and again.
+It is used in multi-threaded and database applications.
 It is used in logging, caching, thread pools, configuration settings etc. It is used by Calendar classes (Runtime). https://www.javatpoint.com/singleton-design-pattern-in-java

-5. Prototype Pattern - Cloning of an existing object Example: Cloning object that reduces memory consume because more objects refrence point to the same object.
-In game, most of the starting data are same for every user.
+5. Prototype Pattern - Cloning of an existing object Example: Cloning object reduces memory consumption because more objects reference point to the same object.
+In the game, most of the starting data are same for every user.
 It is clonable for every user. https://howtodoinjava.com/design-patterns/creational/prototype-design-pattern-in-java/

 ## Structural design patterns